elsiehupp/pymarkdown/docs/advanced_configuration.md

 Enabling and disabling of plugins can be accomplished in two ways.
 From the command line, the `--enable-rules` and `--disable-rules` arguments allow for a comma-separated set of rule identifiers to be specified in the next argument.
-If a configuration file option is required, the plugin rule can be enabled as specified in the [Plugins Section](#plugins-section) below.
+If a configuration file option is needed, the plugin rule can be enabled as specified in the [Plugins Section](#plugins-section) below.

 Additional rule plugins can be added to the configuration in one of two ways.
 To test new rule plugins, the recommended way to add a rule plugin is to use the `--add-plugin` command line argument or more times.